-The data from the Automatic Monitoring Site shows no exceedances of the annual mean or daily mean objectives for 2018.
+The data from the Automatic Monitoring Site shows no exceedances of the annual mean and 5 exceedances of the daily mean objectives for 2019.

-There have been no exceedances of the annual mean or the daily mean since PM10 moniotoring was first introduced at the East Hamilton Street site in 2014..
+There have been no exceedances of the annual mean since PM10 moniotoring was first introduced at the East Hamilton Street site in 2014 and 2019 was the first year in which there were any daily exceedances of the daily mean.

-3.2.3 Particulate Matter (PM{2.5})
+3.2.2 Particulate Matter (PM{2.5})

-Table A.7 in Appendix A shows the ratified and adjusted monitored $PM{2.5}$ annual mean concentrations for 2018 with the air quality objective of $10\mu g/m^3$.
+Table A.7 in Appendix A shows the ratified and adjusted monitored $PM{2.5}$ annual mean concentrations for 2019 with the air quality objective of $10\mu g/m^3$.

-The data from the Automatic Monitoring Site shows no exceedances of the annual mean objectives for 2018.
+The data from the Automatic Monitoring Site shows no exceedances of the annual mean objectives for 2019.

-3.2.4 Sulphur Dioxide (SO2)
+3.2.3 Sulphur Dioxide (SO2)